Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

-I've tasted around 300 barrel samples of the new vintage in Bordeaux during two weeks in April 2006 in order to find out, if rumours did tell the truth.
+I tasted around 300 barrel samples of the new vintage in Bordeaux during two weeks in April 2006 to find out if rumors did tell the truth.

 Weather conditions

 2005 started with relatively quiet and cool winter months.
-Spring was warm with a lot of sunshine; so flowering started on time at the beginning of June and passed quickly and without any problems.
-From May to September, Bordeaux experienced only a few millimetres of rain, but vines adapted themselves really well to the lack of water, despite the fact, that both summer and autumn were quite warm, but not excessively warm.
+Spring was warm with a lot of sunshine, so flowering started on time at the beginning of June and passed quickly and without any problems.
+From May to September, Bordeaux experienced only a few millimeters of rain.
+Still, vines adapted well to the lack of water, even though both summer and autumn were warm but not excessively warm.

-Summer nights were cool, so vines could cool down" and grapes could keep aromas and freshness.
-Isolated rain showers in the beginning of September helped grapes to reach perfect ripeness, and in Sauternes & Barsac, rain showers kick-started "attack" of Botrytis cinerea fungus.
+Summer nights were cool, so vines could "cool down" and grapes could keep aromas and freshness.
+Isolated rain showers at the beginning of September helped grapes to reach perfect ripeness, and in Sauternes & Barsac, rain showers kick-started the "attack" of Botrytis cinerea fungus.

-There were no problems whatsoever with the ripening process of the grapes and these weren't disturbed either up to or during the harvest of known and unknown maladies.
-At the time of the harvest, grapes were simply perfect, small ones with thick skins, full of aromas, concentrated juice and tannin.
+There were no problems whatsoever with the ripening process of the grapes, and these weren't disturbed either up to or during the harvest by known and unknown maladies.
+At the time of the crop, grapes were simply perfect, small ones with thick skins full of aromas, concentrated juice, and tannin.

-Harvest of "white" grapes began at the end of August and Merlot was harvested in Pomerol (Jean-Pierre Mouiex' wines) around mid-September.
-Also in Saint-Émilion, Merlot was harvested in mid-September, while in Haut-Médoc and Graves Merlot was picked 1-1.5 week later.
-Cabernet Franc followed shortly after, but it took some time for winegrowers with Cabernet Sauvignon, which was harvested from late September to late October.
-Bordeaux' most capricious and late-ripening grape variety, Petit Verdot, was the last one to harvest.
-In 2005, all grape varieties in Bordeaux had ripened just perfectly and this happens not so often.
+Harvest of "white" grapes began at the end of August, and Merlot was harvested in Pomerol (Jean-Pierre Mouiex's wines) around mid-September.
+Also, in Saint-Émilion, Merlot was harvested in mid-September, while in Haut-Médoc and Graves, Merlot was picked 1-1.5 weeks later.
+Cabernet Franc followed shortly after, but it took some time for winegrowers with Cabernet Sauvignon, harvested from late September to late October.
+Bordeaux' most capricious and late-ripening grape variety, Petit Verdot, was the last to harvest.
+In 2005, all grape varieties in Bordeaux had ripened perfectly, which rarely happens.

 FIRST IMPRESSIONS OF THE VINTAGE

-Having 22 years of experience in tasting barrel samples, I felt really well prepared to learn this new vintage to know.
-After two first days of visits, I was thinking about 2005 being like 1996 vintage, but I soon changed my mind!
+Having 22 years of experience in tasting barrel samples, I felt well-prepared to learn this new vintage.
+After two first days of visits, I thought about 2005 as a 1996 vintage, but I soon changed my mind!

-2.5 weeks stay in Bordeaux convinced me completely and after having tasted several hundred wines, there's no doubt in my mind, that this vintage's simply extraordinary.
-However, not everything in this vintage does look perfect.
+2.5 weeks stay in Bordeaux convinced me entirely, and after having tasted several hundred wines, there's no doubt this vintage's simply extraordinary.
+However, only some things in this vintage look perfect.

-Unfortunately, there are extremely high levels of tannin in some wines, both in the top and bottom of Bordeaux' rang list.
-I'm not really sure, that this true bombardment of tannin, which I haven't experienced in earlier vintages, will disappear or melt together with fruit on time, so wines get perfectly balanced.
-Château owners are however extremely sure, that the wines throw away tannin "cuffs" when the time comes, so why do not believe them.
+Unfortunately, some wines have extremely high tannin levels at the top and bottom of Bordeaux's wine pyramid.
+This true bombardment of tannin, which I haven't experienced in earlier vintages, will disappear or melt together with fruit on time, so wines get perfectly balanced.
+Château owners are, however, sure that the wines throw away tannin "cuffs" when the time comes, so why do not believe them?
 You can't take their experience in judging the development of vintages away from them.

-Even if nature has given Bordeaux' winemakers raw material of heavenly quality, some of them chose anyway to improve the final result by doing over-extraction.
-This has caused, that their wines lack freshness and has irritating dryness on the palate.
-Some had actually succeeded in harvesting grapes either too early or too late, despite quite ret homogenous ripening period during summer and autumn, a ripening process, which was extremely easy to control.
+Even if nature has given Bordeaux's winemakers raw material of heavenly quality, some chose to improve the final result by over-extraction.
+This has caused their wines to lack freshness and irritate the palate's dryness.
+Some had succeeded in harvesting grapes either too early or too late, despite quite ret homogenous ripening period during summer and autumn, a ripening process that was extremely easy to control.

-If we now look away from the above-mentioned flaws, you will find lots of immensely beautiful and masterly made wines on both banks, with aromatic fruit, superb balance and silky tannins.
-Many wines are almost black ink in the colour, crammed with fruit and tannin and with stunning length.
+If we now look away from the flaws mentioned above, you will find lots of excellent and masterly made wines on both banks, with aromatic fruit, superb balance, and silky tannins.
+Many wines are almost black ink in color, crammed with fruit and tannin, and with stunning length.

-They are immensely aromatic with black cherries and blueberries appearing in almost all tasting notes.
-Many winemakers managed to create silky tannins in their wines, which made this vintage irresistible.
+They are immensely aromatic, with black cherries and blueberries appearing in almost all tasting notes.
+Several winemakers created silky tannins in their wines, making this vintage irresistible.

-It was simply fantastic to find out, how successful Margaux, Saint-Julien, Pauillac and Saint-Éstephe communes are in 2005, with many wines being best ever for many properties.
-In Péssac-Léognan, Pomerol and Saint-Émilion, established stars didn't disappoint and several new shooting stars joined the upper-quality class.
+It was fantastic to find out how successful Margaux, Saint-Julien, Pauillac, and Saint-Éstephe communes were in 2005, with many wines being the best for many properties.
+In Péssac-Léognan, Pomerol, and Saint-Émilion, established stars didn't disappoint, and several new shooting stars joined the upper-quality class.

-White dry Bordeaux in 2005 is almost as that exceptional as 2002 vintage, however not everywhere in the district.
-Sauternes & Barsac continues without any stop with producing fabulous vintages one after one.
-In 2005, several properties had made wines matching the quality of 2001 vintage, and are in my honest opinion better than their 2003 versions.
+White dry Bordeaux in 2005 is almost as that exceptional as the 2002 vintage; however, not everywhere in the district.
+Sauternes & Barsac continues without stopping producing fabulous vintages one after one.
+In 2005, several properties made wines matching the quality of the 2001 vintage and were better than their 2003 versions.

-If 2005 resembles some of the recent vintages?
-No way, this vintage is totally it's own!
-It's a vintage with incredible long keeping potential and which will be extremely expensive for many wines.
-In 15-20 years time, we'll wiser and probably able to judge, if 2005 surpasses vintages 1947, 1949, 1961, 1982 and 2000 for red wines.
+If 2005 resemble some of the recent vintages?
+No way, this vintage is its own!
+It's vintage with incredible long keeping potential and will be extremely expensive for many wines.
+In 15-20 years, we'll be wiser and probably able to judge if 2005 surpasses vintages 1947, 1949, 1961, 1982, and 2000 for red wines.

 After bottling, 2005's astonishing quality was confirmed!
 This is an outstanding vintage!